wireapp/wire-server/docs/reference/user/connection.md

 # Connection {#RefConnection}

+Two users can be _connected_ or not.
+If the users are connected, each of them can:

+* Add the other user to a conversation (which is also a requirement for having a 1-1 conversation or doing a call).

+* See the locale of the other user.

+By default users with personal accounts are not connected.
+A user can send another user a _connection request_, which can be ignored or accepted by the other user.
+A user can also block an existing connection.

+Members of the same team are always considered connected, see [Connections between team members](#RefConnectionTeam).

-A connection is a _directed_ edge from one user to another that is attributed with a relation state and some meta information.
+Internally, connection status is a _directed_ edge from one user to another that is attributed with a relation state and some meta information.
 If a user has a connection to another user, it can be in one of the six [connection states](#RefConnectionStates).

-Connections give users control over their privacy and a degree of spam protection.
-The state of connection between two users controls whether a user can:

-* See the full profile (including email address and phone number) of the other user.

-* Add the other user to a conversation (which is also a requirement for having a 1-1 conversation or doing a call).

 TODO describe autoconnection and onboarding.